dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 We have several pipeline jobs that run the test suite of the ePages selenium framework on all ePages environment machines.
 As a result they produce a single log file with the JSON test objects as described in part 1.
 The test suite is configured to always append new objects so that it doesn't matter if the test suite is invoked in a matrix job, with several test groups in parallel or with a retry option for aborted test if thirdparty sandboxes fail.

 In such Jenkins jobs we added a separate build step where we first checked that all needed environment variables were used.
 If everything was setup as expected, we pulled the logstash container from the registry and used the start script to run the container accordingly.
-Below you can see a snippet of console output in verbose mode.
+Below you can see an extract of the console output in verbose mode.

 ```bash
 === Start docker container [to-logstash-run-esf-tests-3829] from image [epages/to-logstash:latest] ===